kazupon/vrowzer/design/hmr-worker-architecture.md

 ---

-## Option A': Option A with MessageChannel (Direct Worker ↔ iframe)
+## Option A': Option A with MessageChannel (Main → Worker → iframe Direct)

-Using the MessageChannel API, Worker and iframe can communicate directly after initial setup, eliminating the Main window relay for HMR updates.
+Using the MessageChannel API, Worker can send bundled code directly to iframe after receiving bundle requests from Main window.
+This eliminates the inefficiency of routing code through iframe for bundling.

 ### MessageChannel Overview